HelenLiu0609/HelenLiu0609/README.md

 Ongoing Projects
 --
-■	__Computational Modelling__
+■	__Experiements & Computational Modelling__
 1. Computational Mechanisms of Value Representation in Risky Decision from Experience
-2. Compuational Mechanisms of Time-time Delay Discounting
+2. Computational Mechanisms of Adaptation of Referecne Points to Reward Distribution

-■	__Experiments__
+3. Compuational Mechanisms of Time Delay Discounting

-1. Time Bank Policy in China
+■	__Imaging Study__
-2. Loss Aversion in Driving
+1. Receipriocity in Time Bank System in China

 ■	__Meta-research__
 1. Meta-analytical Review of the Self-prioritization Effect in the Associative Learning Tasks